spaceandtimelabs/blitzar-rs/docs/commitments/compute_commitments_with_generators.md

 The j-th Pedersen commitment is a 256-bit Ristretto point C_j over the curve25519 elliptic curve that is cryptographically binded to a data message vector M_j.
 This `M_j` vector is populated according to the type of the `data` given.

-For instance, for an input data table specified as a [crate::sequences::Sequence] slice view, we populate M_j as follows:
+For instance, for an input data table specified as a [crate::sequence::Sequence] slice view, we populate M_j as follows:

 ```text
 let el_size = data[j].element_size; // sizeof of each element in the current j-th column